 - radiographer – use imaging equipment to help with the diagnosis of patients

 - intelligence officer – gather and present intelligence, for example from images or signals, and analyse threats

 - Pilot – fly fast jets for combat or ground attack missions, transport aircraft to deliver humanitarian aid or military support, and helicopters for duties such as search and rescue missions.

 If you are interested in joining the armed forces but do not wish to commit on a full-time basis, you could consider applying to the Reserve Forces.
-These are the Army Reserve, the Royal Naval Reserve, the Royal Marines Reserve and the Royal Air Force Volunteer Reserve.
+These are the Army Reserve, the Royal Naval Reserve, the Royal Marines Reserve and the Royal Air Force Reserves.
 Reservists are drawn from all walks of life and provide support to the regular forces at home and abroad in their spare time, undertaking a broad range of roles that mirror the jobs open to those working full-time.
 They are paid a salary and work alongside the regular forces when needed.